- SELLING RESOURCES -

 Buyers will look at the price per square foot of your home.

 We don't find this metric to be very accurate since it only considers the square footage of your home and ignores many other factors.
 Nonetheless, the price per square foot is something to know when pricing your home.

 Check the price per square foot of your comps – is your home priced higher or lower than the comps?
 If your home is priced far away from the average, note why that is the case.
 A nicer home deserves a higher multiple and vice versa.

 While it's easy to buy a home on YELLOW without an agent, many buyers will still use one.

-Buyers often don't realize that their agent is paid by the seller, from the proceeds of the sale.
+Most buyers don't realize that their agent is paid by the seller from the proceeds of the sale.
 It's customary for the buyer's agent to receive 3% of the sale price, but many discount services charge as low as 1%.